Adventures of Sonic the Hedgehog

-Adventures of Sonic the Hedgehog is an animated series that is based on the Sonic the Hedgehog video game series produced by Sega of America, DIC Animation City, Bohbot Entertainment and the Italian studio Reteitalia S.p.A. in association with Spanish network Telecinco.
-Airing during the autumn of 1993, 65 episodes were produced, which was syndicated by Bohbot Entertainment in the United States.
+Adventures of Sonic the Hedgehog is an American animated television series.
+It is based on the Sonic the Hedgehog video game series, produced by Sega of America, DIC Animation City, Bohbot Entertainment and the Italian studio Reteitalia S.p.A. in association with Spanish network Telecinco.
+The show aired a total of 65 episodes from September 6 to December 3, 1993.
+It was syndicated by Bohbot Entertainment in the United States.
+The show features Jaleel White as the voice of Sonic the Hedgehog, a fast and wisecracking blue hedgehog, and his companion Tails (voiced by Christopher Stephen Welch), a young two-tailed fox.
+Set in the franchise's main world of Mobius, the cartoon mainly follows the pair's comedic adventures against the series' antagonist Doctor Ivo Robotnik (voiced by Long John Baldry), and his minions Scratch and Grounder.

-A spin-off video game, Dr. Robotnik's Mean Bean Machine was developed, which features several original characters from the series.
-Furthermore, other elements, such as Sonic's fondness for chili dogs, would be featured in later video games and media of the franchise.
-Additionally, on November 24, 1996, USA Network aired "Sonic Christmas Blast", a Christmas special which was produced to promote Sonic 3D Blast (originally meant for the ultimately cancelled Sonic X-treme).
+A spin-off video game, Dr. Robotnik's Mean Bean Machine, was developed, featuring several original characters from the series.
+Additionally, on November 24, 1996, USA Network aired Sonic Christmas Blast, a Christmas special which was produced to promote Sonic 3D Blast (originally meant for the ultimately cancelled Sonic X-treme).
+The show has been met with mixed critical reception both contemporarily and retroactively: more favorable reviews praised the show's fast pace and positive tone, while less favorable reviews derided the humor and animation styles.
+In the 21st century, the show produced the Internet meme "pingas", based on an abbreviation of a line spoken by Robotnik in the episode "Boogey-Mania".

 Plot

 Adventures of Sonic the Hedgehog is a comical, light-hearted and gag-driven adventure series based on the titular character Sonic the Hedgehog, an arrogant and mischievous yet kind-hearted teenage hedgehog with the power to move at supersonic speeds.
 Sonic, along with his idolizing young friend Tails, regularly oppose the main antagonist Dr. Robotnik, his robot henchmen Scratch, Grounder, and Coconuts, and thwart their plans to conquer their home planet of Mobius.

-The series features a short PSA segment titled "Sonic Says" at the end of each episode excluding "Sonic Christmas Blast"; these segments were written by Phil Harnage.
+The series features a short PSA segment titled "Sonic Says" at the end of each episode (excluding "Sonic Christmas Blast"); these segments were written by Phil Harnage and allowed the show to meet the newly implemented guidelines set forth by the Children's Television Act.